avinash539/temporal_microservices/README.md

-# temporal_shipment_delivery
+# temporal_microservices
-This is an example of temporal based micro-services for shipment delivery system
+This repository consists of temporal-based micro-service examples